 When we bought our Florida house we knew we would have to replace all of the flooring.
 The carpet was badly stained so that was our first priority.
 We didn’t plan on replacing the bathroom flooring right away for several reasons including expense and the fact that I had just had Millie days before we closed on our house.
-While we were having our main living flooring installed, I was complaining about the tile in the guest bathroom and our flooring contractor suggested a vinyl.
+While we were having our main living flooring installed, I was complaining about the tile in the guest bathroom and our flooring contractor suggested a vinyl plank flooring product.
 I must have made a disapproving face because he began explaining how vinyl isn’t the same as it was in the 70s and 80s.
 It’s come a long way and there are tons of options.
-Still, in my mind I saw every bad rental bathroom we’ve ever lived in and I could not wrap my brain around the idea of installing vinyl flooring…until he showed up the next day with samples!
+Still, in my mind, I saw every bad rental bathroom we’ve ever lived in and I could not wrap my brain around the idea of installing vinyl flooring…until he showed up the next day with samples!

 For your convenience, there are affiliate links below.
 That means, at no additional cost to you, I may make a small commission on your purchase.
 Thank you so much for supporting MHB.
 Click here to read my full disclosure policy.